gisliany/DataScience/README.md

 ## Second Class

-In this class I learnt about:
+In this class we learnt about:
 * Git/Github
 * Jupyter notebooks
 * Python programming.

 The exercises and their solutions are written in the notebook files contained in `Lesson 2` folder.

+## Third Class

+The use of NumPy and Pandas for scientific computing.